 Make sure that you establish good sleep hygiene at an early age.
 This means having a regular bedtime that is age appropriate and respects the amount of time the child needs to spend in bed.
 Establish a consistent and repeatable bedtime routine at a young age so that going to bed is fun and not a battle.
-Make sure your child knows how to fall asleep unassisted so that by one year of age they are sleep through the night without waking (sleeping through the night is considered 9 ½ hours in a row).
-Finally control the wake time in the morning.
+Make sure your child knows how to fall asleep unassisted so that by one year of age they are sleeping through the night without waking (sleeping through the night is considered 9 ½ hours in a row).
+Finally, control the wake time in the morning.
 By controlling the waking time in the morning your naps and bedtime will become predicable.

 By Tammy M. Fontana from All in the Counselling